Guigui220D/zig-sfml-wrapper/readme.md

 + src
 + build.zig

-Use `zig build run` to run the example program
+Use `zig build run-sfml_example` (or an other example name) to run the example program

 Use `zig build test` to run the tests (which arent that useful)